flir-cx/flir-yocto-documentation/README.md

 -------------------------------
 From within yocto, it is possible to build "all" the open source content intended for the product board.<br>

-All software pre-populated into _flir-image-sherlock_(or flir-image) is rebuildable using https://github.com/flir-cx/flir-yocto-openmanifest <br>
+All software pre-populated into _flir-image_(or flir-image-sherlock) is rebuildable using https://github.com/flir-cx/flir-yocto-openmanifest <br>
 It is possible to replace single or multiple package(s), or even replace the complete rootfs (and/or u-boot bootloader) in your device using the techniques described in this document collection.<br>

 Specifically this is true for GPLv3/LGPLv3 licensed packages.<br>